maksym-arutyunyan/keepsorted/README.md

 ```

 In `.gitignore` and `CODEOWNERS` files, the tool sorts blocks separated by empty lines while keeping comments in place, except for the opening block comment.

+**(!)
+IMPORTANT**: the order of patterns can be important because it gets executed from top to bottom from more generic to more specific rules, therefore use this feature with extra care.

 ```.gitignore
 # Various build artifacts